 Diseases and injuries manifest themselves differently in children as compared to adults.
 In addition, equipment such as oxygen masks, endotracheal tubes and IV catheters need to be sized for the anatomic features of children.
-Young children are also unable to provide information about their identity, symptoms or previous medical history.

 The EMSC Program Has Made Landmark Improvements to the Emergency Care Delivered to Children